 National connections through BVU

 BVU students want to be a part of the positive solution in crime in the U.S., which is why the conferences they attend and the research they present is 100 percent intentional and meaningful..
-For example, BVU students present to tens of thousands of people at the annual American Society of Criminology Conference where they also connect with graduate students, professors, and professionals.
+For example, BVU students present at the annual American Society of Criminology Conference where they also connect with graduate students, professors, and professionals.
 But what else do they learn about there?
 Projects on certain neighborhood crime, high crime rates, and how crime works in an environmental level.
 Who’s to say you can’t work in a national park with a criminal justice and criminology major?!

 An educational background to succeed